dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 Invariant by itself is meaningless.
 One is required to list the transformations that keep the value invariant.
 The rotation group SO(3) would point the imaginary spatial vector in a new direction leaving the norm unchanged.
-The group U(1) would also neave the quaternion norm unaltered.
+The group U(1) would also leave the quaternion norm unaltered.
 The group U(1) is the gauge group symmetry of electromagnetism.
 Quaternions are a normed division algebra.
 Since the norm of U(1) is one, that would mean anytime one took the norm of a quaternion expression - no matter how complicated - that norm would